avansinformatica/I1.1-Programmeren-Lesmateriaal/_includes/week12/17-1-RadioButton.md

 System.out.println(selectedGroup.getText());
 ```

-It's also possible to add `EventHandler` to see if the selection is changed like in the example below, which displays a popup when *Computer Engineering* is selected.
+It's also possible to add `EventHandler` to see if the selection is changed like in the example below, which displays a pop-up when *Computer Engineering* is selected.

 ```java
 compEngRB.setOnAction(e -> {